base-link/base/book/processes.md

 call flow/toss
 ```

-By leveraging these process-related features in Star, you gain
+By leveraging these process-related features in NoteTree, you gain
 fine-grained control over the execution, input/output handling, and
 coordination of various tasks within your applications.
 Processes serve
 as essential building blocks for implementing complex workflows,